kashish0505kashyap/MovieRecommenderSystem/README.md

 # MovieRecommenderSystem
 An end to end movie recommender system

-This is a content based movie recommender system created using  tmdb movies dataset The website is created using streamlit library.
+This is a content based movie recommender system created using  tmdb movies dataset.
+The website is created using streamlit library.